 The Chief of Police has the responsibility of providing for the safety of students, faculty, staff and visitors at the University of Georgia.

-Responsible University Administrator: Executive Assistant to the Vice President for Finance & Administration
+Responsible University Administrator: Senior Associate Vice President for Finance and Administration and Budget Director